NOPAT: formula, meaning and examples for small businesses

 NOPAT = operating profit × (1 - tax rate)

-- Calculate tax impact: Multiply by (1 - tax rate) to determine after-tax profit
+- Calculate tax impact: multiply by (1 - tax rate) to find after-tax profit

-For instance, if your tax rate is 20%, multiply operating profit by 80% to get NOPAT.
+For example, if your tax rate is 20%, multiply operating profit by 0.80 to get NOPAT.

-Note that operating profit is often confused with EBIT, which is earnings before interest and tax.
-But there is a slight difference: EBIT includes all income sources, while operating profit only includes operating income (money earned from your main line of business).
+A note on operating profit vs EBIT: These terms are often used interchangeably, but there's a slight difference.
+EBIT includes all income sources, while operating profit only includes income from your main line of business.

 How to calculate NOPAT